olljanat/vco-efecte/ExampleSources/SimpleCRM/README.md

 If your source application does not contain view like this you need either create it or add some custom logic to workflow which first converts data to correct format.

-Workflow "Example - SimpleCRM UserInCompany to Efecte" gets data from "v_UserInCompany" view, converts it to XML (you can see example on: [SimpleCRM_UserInCompany.xml!](SimpleCRM_UserInCompany.xml) and create references to Efecte using it.
+Workflow "Example - SimpleCRM UserInCompany to Efecte" gets data from "v_UserInCompany" view, converts it to XML (you can see example on: [SimpleCRM_UserInCompany.xml](SimpleCRM_UserInCompany.xml) and create references to Efecte using it.